THE GEORGE GUIDA HOUSE, Macfarlane Park, West Tampa

 La Teresita Grocery Store at Columbus Drive and Lincoln Ave.

-MacFarlane Park - A favorite of West Tampans, named for the father of West Tampa
+Macfarlane Park - A favorite of West Tampans, named for the father of West Tampa

 Raymond James Stadium - Home of the 2002 NFL Champions Tampa Bay Bucs and Super Bowl 43